 Variables and constants are two commonly used mathematical concepts.
-A variable is a value that is changing or have the ability to change.
+A variable is a value that has the ability to change.
 A constant is a value which remains unchanged.

-These concepts have stemmed out into other fields than mathematics like physics and computer science.
+These concepts have branched out into other fields, like physics and computer science.

 In the mathematical framework, a variable is a quantity which has a dynamic or a variable magnitude.
 In algebra, it is represented by an English or a Greek letter.
-It is general rule to call this symbolic letter the variable.
+The general rule is to call this symbolic letter the variable.

 Uses of Variables